MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/deployment/develop-deploy-custom-models-on-premises.md

 [![Software deployable package files](./media/alm-flow-05.png)](./media/alm-flow-05.png)

-3. Click on **+** to upload a deployable package.
+3. Click on **+** to upload the deployable package.

-## Configure a runtime environment on-premises with your code
+## Configure a run-time environment on-premise with your code
-As of the July 2017 release of Finance and Operations on-premises, you can apply your customizations and extensions only during the deployment of a sandbox or production environment.
+As of the July 2017 release of Finance and Operations Enterprise Edition on-premise, you can apply your customizations and extensions only during the deployment of a sandbox or production environment.
-1. In your LCS project, click Configure to start deployment of your environment.
+1. In your LCS project, click **Configure** to deploy your environment.

 [![Sandbox Configure button](./media/alm-flow-06.png)](./media/alm-flow-06.png)

-2. Go through the deployment tool, when you reach the page where you need to enter the environment name, click **Advanced settings**.
+2. In the deployment tool, when you need to enter the environment name, click **Advanced settings**.

 [![On premise topology Advanced settings](./media/alm-flow-07.png)](./media/alm-flow-07.png)